In the forest of immortals

 In one of the tuk-tuk trafficked streets of Sen Monoron, we looked for a driver who could speak English or French (which is not too easy) to retrieve a local contact who could introduce us to a village in the forest.
 Many private elephant conservation and Bunong protection projects, including governmental ones, but many of them – to raise the necessary funds – have unfortunately become tour operators for wealthy tourists.
 And that was certainly not what we were looking for.

-In his tuk-tuk, Chan leaves the town and heads out onto the main road, only to cut off, at one point, sharply onto a muddy dirt road in the direction of the forest.
+In his tuk tuk, Chan leaves the town and heads out onto the main road only to cut sharply at one point to a muddy dirt road, heading into the forest.

-We set off in the direction of the emerald-green forest.
+We set off in the direction of the emerald green forest.
 Above our heads, a few eagles can be seen flying over the forest and seem to want to protect it.
 No noise can be heard, only the rain pelting the road and making our path uncertain on the weak soles of my sandals.

 I have always felt that to connect with those I want to tell, I must bring myself as close as possible to the same measure.
 No goretex shoes, warm and comfortable, because they have sandals, and their feet get wet and muddy.
 And out of respect for them, I wear sandals too, and my feet are the same colour as the earth and mud